We define the Hamitonian using the NetKet Paulis operators ##

 GMM with n_components: 5

-To find the optimal number of classes, qdisc.clustering provide the select_n_components() function which can be used as shown below
+To determine the optimal number of clusters, qdisc.clustering provides the select_n_components() function, used as shown below:

 from qdisc.clustering.core import select_n_components